Mr William Jenkins

 In Residence: Burgmann College

-Career Goal: To serve time as an officer in the Australian Army, and to pursue a career in Australian politics, the United Nations, an NGO, foreign relations or diplomacy.
+Career Goal: To serve Australia in the world by pursuing a career in Australian politics, the United Nations, an NGO, foreign relations or diplomacy as well as academia.

 William Jenkins was born at Katoomba NSW and was educated at the Katoomba and Hornsby primary schools, Southern Hills Middle and Fairview High Schools in Colorado USA.
 He graduated from the Glenunga International High School (GIHS) International Baccalaureate High School Diploma in Adelaide in 2007 with a TER of 99.8.
 He completed his first year of Arts and Economic degrees at ANU in 2008.